andrew1007/mrfa-demo/article/part1.md

 ## React can be fast

 It's a shame that there is no style guide for React.
-Unrestricted freedom is the freedom to make critical mistakes in codebase design and, in one form or another, hurt the user experience.
 One of the biggest mistakes that is made, almost without fail, is poor performance.
 The core architecture of many apps inevitably out-scale themselves.
 React apps start fine, but slowly accumulate performance problems.
-That being said, React is not inherently slow.
+But there is nothing inherently wrong with React.
 Poor architectural decisions that make React slow.

 Good architecture can be learned.
 But it requires a deep understanding of React, data structure mutations, and applying tried-and-true design patterns to component design.
 The first step is to learn what the [virtual DOM](https://legacy.reactjs.org/docs/faq-internals.html) is and the [reconciliation algorithm](https://legacy.reactjs.org/docs/reconciliation.html).